 How much does a barbell weigh?

 Most barbells weigh 44 pounds.
-This is the standard weight for standard, Olympic and power lifting barbells.
+This is the standard weight for standard, Olympic, and powerlifting barbells.
 Of course, barbells can also be lighter as well as heavier.
-Heavier barbells are usually used in other heavy lifting niche like safety squat bars and deadlift bars.
+Heavier barbells are usually used in other heavy lifting niches like safety squat bars and deadlift bars.

 What muscles does the barbell work?

 The best benefit of using barbells is that you do not require multiple machines to target different areas of your body; you can activate all the muscle groups in your body with the help of a single barbell.

 These include the chest, biceps, front shoulders, lats, cores, quads, glutes, and hamstrings.

 Every one of us has different weight goals and exercise preferences and we can find the perfect barbell for ourselves.
 However, before you run to a store and spend hundreds of dollars buying a barbell, some research is advised.